 Lee is an opera singer, pianist, and amateur web development enthusiast.
 In 2015 he launched The Opera Database, a website that seeks to catalogue the myriad works of the operatic art form into a searchable database.
 An offshoot of that project, The Aria PDF Database, is a catalogue of aria PDFs in the public domain, tailored toward singers seeking new audition arias or researching what are (often) the most difficult parts of a new role.
 The database currently boasts over 35,000 operas and 2,900 aria PDFs and is growing by the week.

 In addition to his web-based hobbies, Lee is an experienced accompanist and pianist.
-He is a substitute accompanist for the Young People's Chorus of New York City, and frequently concertizes with the New Jersey Music Society.
+He is an accompanist for the Young People's Chorus of New York City, and frequently concertizes with the New Jersey Music Society.
 In 2016, he and his wife, Sandy, opened a small recording studio in Washington Heights, New York City.
 Steiner Music Studios primarily serves the musical theatre community by creating audition videos, studio quality audio, and accompaniment tracks as music learning aids.